dmbarbour/wikilon/docs/AwelonLang.md

             [F]i == F                   i = [] w a d
             [A][B]w == [B][A]           w = [] b a

-Normally, `yield` will be encapsulated within the definition of basic operations like `[Var] [Val] write`.
-Thus, in normal code, only `return` is explicitly visible, and would usually appear only as the final step of a command sequence.
-The continuation when yielding is captured into a reverse-ordered list.
-This intermediate representation simplifies deep procedural abstractions which easily result in patterns like `yield [X] cseq [Y] cseq [Z] cseq`.
-By processing these continuations in reverse order, we can construct the performance and projection friendly `[X [Y [Z] cseq] cseq]`.
+Normally, `yield` will be encapsulated within the definition of an operator word like `read`, or a procedure that invokes such operators.
+In context of deep procedural abstractions and loops, we'll expand to patterns like `yield [X] cseq [Y] cseq [Z] cseq`.
+For performance and future projections, we'll want to rewrite this to `[X [Y [Z] cseq] cseq]`, which requires starting at `[Z]`.
+Thus, this definition of `cseq` constructs a reverse-ordered list as an intermediate data structure.

 *Caveat:* Type-safe interaction between the monadic computation and its `yield` handler is not yet solved.
-In Haskell, we would use generalized algebraic data types (GADTs), but I haven't discovered a convenient way to express and enforce such types in Awelon.
-Until this is solved, use of monadic APIs will introduce some risk of runtime errors.
-Nonetheless, I propose monadic APIs for *Bots, Effects, and Applications* and *High Performance Computing*.
+In general, this would require advanced types.
+Nonetheless, I intend to get started early with monads to support *Bots, Effects, and Applications* and *High Performance Computing*.
+For these few specific cases, we could annotate our assumptions, perhaps using `(tx)` for transactional memory and `(kpn)` for Kahn Process Network accelerators.

+## Labeled Data

+Labeled data types, such as records and variants, are a staple of most programming languages.
+I've frequently contemplated built-in support for labeled data in Awelon.
+However, editable views and accelerators should be adequate to the task without requiring new primitives.

+Naively, a record could be encoded as an association list, and a variant as a function that selects and applies a handler from an association list.
+However, the specific concrete choice of "association list" can be awkward for many use cases, as would other specific choices like "trie".

+I propose instead that Awelon favors record *constructors* - i.e. we use `[[A] "a" put [B] "b" put ...](record)`.
+The block represents a function writing to an opaque record representation (perhaps a trie).
+The `(record)` annotation then indicates that this function should have the type of a simple record constructor, and informs our runtime to use an accelerated record representation.
+This preserves commutative behavior and error semantics of `put` operations, and simplifies functional abstraction of records.
+Record constructors are also easy to recognize and manipulate through a projectional editor.

 ## Arrays and In-Place Mutation